Due to COVID-19 we are currently not taking any in-person school visit bookings. This page will be updated once we are able to take bookings again.

 Make a booking

-Due to COVID-19 we are currently not taking school visit bookings until at least Saturday 27 June.
+Due to COVID-19 we are currently not taking school visit bookings.
 Please see here for more information regarding ANU policy for public events during this difficult time.

 Our education programs are suitable for both primary and secondary school students, including Year 10, 11, and 12 physics students.
 We can cater for group sizes up to 50 students during the day and 60 students in the evening.